-With the local post-secondary landscape developing rapidly, it’s no surprise that a number of students are choosing to stay in Cayman when pursuing their higher education degrees.
-With an incredible location and competitive fee schedules, Cayman has also become a hotspot for foreign students to come to study professional degrees, especially in the fields of Law and Medicine.
+With the local post-secondary landscape developing rapidly, it’s no surprise that a number of students are choosing to stay in Cayman to pursue their higher education degrees.
+With an incredible location and competitive fee schedules, Cayman has also become a hotspot for foreign students to come and study professional degrees, especially in the fields of Law and Medicine.

 University College of the Cayman Islands

 A few years ago, those in the local hotel and restaurant industry recognised that Cayman would benefit from a hospitality school, and so UCCI's School of Hospitality Studies was born.
-The school offers an internationally accredited hospitality/tourism studies programme that aims to meet existing and future needs of the Islands' tourism industry.
-UCCI also houses the Island’s only official Microsoft IT Academy and Cisco Networking Academy for the preparation, training and testing of a variety of Microsoft certification exams and Cisco training programs.
+The school offers an internationally accredited Hospitality & Tourism studies programme that aims to meet existing and future needs of the Islands' tourism industry.
+UCCI also houses the Island’s only official Microsoft IT Academy and Cisco Networking Academy for the preparation, training and testing of a variety of Microsoft certification exams and Cisco training programmes.
 UCCI also offers a Nursing programme and a post-graduate diploma in Education.

 International College of the Cayman Islands